PandiaJason/SPICE-ns/Readme.md

 ## 🔥 Motivation for SPICE-ns Contribution

 SPICE, developed by NAIF/NASA, is extensively utilized in various space organizations such as ISRO and ESA.
 It serves diverse purposes, including spacecraft and satellite mission planning, astrodynamics analysis, and deep space network studies.
-SPICE has played a pivotal role in SPICE enhanced Cosmosphia, widely adopted tool across the space organizations.
+SPICE have been planning a majar role in the development of SPICE enhanced Cosmosphia, widely adopted toolkit across the space organizations.

 In terms of network aspects, these organizations rely on in-house software sollutions.
 Projects like DTNDevKit2.0's CORE provide network and visualization for deep space network simulations.
 The limitations in simulating natural astrodynamics, particualry(For Example: Not handling Mobility in natual way) within DTNDevKit2.0 CORE.
 And the closed nature of other existing deep space network simulation environments serve as motivation for us to contribute to SPICE-ns under ns3.
 Our goal is to enhance deep space network stack and simulation aspects with the integration of SPICE, providing a more comprehensive solution.